Register with the Social Insurance Agency

 Health and parental insurance for doctoral students with stipends

-The insurance shall apply when the Doctoral student's stipend is reduced due to his/her absence from studies in the case of illness or parental leave.
+The insurance covers loss of income if the doctoral student’s stipend is reduced during illness or parental leave.
 The insurance consists of three parts:

 - Sickness benefit